Baltzar von Platen (1766–1829)

 Count Baltzar Bogislaus von Platen (29 May 1766 – 6 December 1829) was a Swedish naval officer and statesman.
+He was Governor-general of Norway from 1827 to 1829.

+Biography

-He was born on the island of Rügen (now in Germany) to Philip Julius Bernhard von Platen, Field Marshal and the Swedish Governor General of Pomerania, and Regina Juliana von Usedom.
+A member of the noble Platen family, von Platen was born on the island of Rügen, Swedish Pomerania (now in Germany), to Philip Julius Bernhard von Platen, Field Marshal and Governor General of Pomerania, and Regina Juliana von Usedom.

-Swedish Navy

-At age 13 Baltzar entered the Royal Swedish Navy where he served with distinction until resigning in 1800, having attained the rank of captain.
+At the age of 13, Baltzar entered the Royal Swedish Navy where he served with distinction until resigning in 1800, having attained the rank of captain.

-Göta Canal

-Following the revolution in 1809 he became a member Government and, in the following year, received a promotion to rear admiral.
+Following the revolution in 1809 he became a member of the Privy Council and, in the following year, received a promotion to rear admiral.
 He was also made chairman of the Göta Canal directorate charged with constructing a canal across Sweden.
 The canal, following a design by Thomas Telford, would only be completed in 1832, after von Platen's death, but during its construction, he did discover two skilled mechanical engineering brothers John Ericsson and Nils Ericson.

+He was appointed Governor-general of Norway on 26 November 1827, a position which he held until his death in Christiania (modern name Oslo), the Norwegian capital, on 6 December 1829.